xTool O1 Omni vs eufyMake E1: Two Machines, One Bench

 The O1 Omni vs eufyMake E1 Test Bench: Ten Stages, Unlocked As They Run

 This comparison is built as a staged program, not a one-day verdict.
 Stage 1 is live now.
-The rest unlock as the xTool O1 Omni test unit lands beside our eufyMake E1 and each round of bench work gets written up, with dated results replacing locked cards one by one.
+The rest unlock as the xTool O1 Omni UV + DT Fabric test unit lands beside our eufyMake E1 and each round of bench work gets written up, with dated results replacing locked cards one by one.

-1 of 10 test stages liveStage 1 is live.
-Stages 2 through 10 unlock when the xTool O1 Omni test unit arrives in our shop.
+1 of 10 test stages liveThe shared material deck is live.
+Hardware-specific side-by-side stages unlock when the xTool O1 Omni test unit arrives in our shop.

 1. Both machines compared on everything public and dated: availability, bed size, clearance, printhead architecture, consumable pricing where published, and the claims that still have no proof.